Residence Hall Policies

 No pet of any kind is permitted in any campus residence, with the exception of freshwater fish in tanks that are 10 gallons or smaller.
 Students must remove fish from the residence halls and empty and unplug fishtanks during break periods.
-Students wishing to request permission to have an Emotional Support Animal on campus must contact Disability Services and gain approval for this accommodation prior to the ESA being on campus.
+Students wishing to request permission to have an Emotional Support Animal on campus must contact Accessibility Services and gain approval for this accommodation prior to the ESA being on campus.

 The use of waterbeds is prohibited in all university owned residence halls and apartments.

 Residents may not put up any decorations or make any alterations to their room that will damage or change university property or constitutes a safety or health threat to residents or the campus community.
 Please consult pages for a list of what to bring and not to bring.
 Students may not use personally owned furniture of the types already provided by the university.
 Raising furniture off the floor, stacking furniture or use of same for anything other than its intended purpose is prohibited.
 Residents should not attempt any repair or maintenance work on their own.

 Recreational activities normally conducted outdoors or in gymnasiums, auditoriums or other open areas are prohibited in the residences.
 This includes activities such as ball games, Frisbee, soccer, skateboarding, hockey, etc.

 Use of Residence Hall Space for Living Purposes Only